+You cannot apply for mitigating circumstances prior to the exam taking place.
 If you are experiencing disruption to your revision before your exam you should think carefully as to whether or not you should attempt it.
-By attending an exam you are confirming that you are in a position to do so.
+You may wish to discuss this with the Education Services team to see what your options are depending on the circumstances.
+By sitting an exam you are confirming that you are in a position to do so.

 Online exam incidents

 If you encountered any issues whilst sitting your online exam that prevented you doing your best (for example fire alarms or power shortages), you can apply for this to be taken into consideration.

 Read the Handbook and Guidance for sitting Online Examinations

 The IFoA do not require supporting photographs or medical documentation with detailed information about the condition.
 What is important is a detailed explanation from you as to how the situation affected your performance with some independent confirmation of this situation.
 It should be noted that it is rare during any part of the consideration that further evidence will be requested.
 The IFoA reserves the right to reject applications if they do not meet the criteria set out in the Policy.